shriv/shriv-portfolio/content/post/maritime-data-enrichment/index.md

 ![](kix-anl.png)

 - **Service**: an ordered set of port visits with an associated fleet that is marketed by a shipping line.
-In the example above, the KIX service between New Zealand, Australia and Southeastern Asia marketed by the shopping line, ANL.
+In the example above, the KIX service between New Zealand, Australia and Southeastern Asia marketed by the shipping line, ANL.
 - **Journey**: a single rotation done by a ship in the service.
 - **Schedule**: frequency and duration of service.